kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

   - "/blog/release-notes-16"
 ---

-We can't even imagine a better time to head to Munich than October.
-While the capital of Bavaria enjoys Oktoberfest, Kyma raises a glass to 1.6 release, an event surely worth celebrating.
+We can't even imagine a better time to visit Munich than October.
+While the capital of Bavaria enjoys Oktoberfest, Kyma raises a glass to 1.6 release - an event surely worth celebrating.
 To start with, we use automated pipelines to ensure that Kyma runs on Kubernetes 1.14 on GKE and AKS.
-The Kyma family grows, welcoming Compass and Hydroform.
-We are not slowing down in the improvements department, bringing you a brand new API Gateway, refurbished UI component, and simplified Logging UI.
+We are also happy to announce two recent additions to the Kyma family: Compass and Hydroform.
+The work in the improvements department does not slow down, bringing you a brand new API Gateway, refurbished UI component, and simplified Logging UI.
 The Kyma-Knative cooperation evolves, resulting in function controller and Event Bus enhancements.
 Stay with us in this festive mood and go through the complete list of improvements offered by the 1.6 release.